Alan Hovhaness: Name

-After his mother's death (on October 3, 1930), the composer began to use the surname "Hovaness" in honor of his paternal grandfather.
-He stated the name change from the original Chakmakjian reflected the desire to simplify his name because "nobody ever pronounced it right".
-However, Hovhaness' daughter Jean Nandi has written in her book Unconventional Wisdom, "My father's name at the time of my birth was 'Hovaness', pronounced with accent on the first syllable.
+After his mother's death (on October 3, 1930), the composer began to use the surname "Hovaness" (in honor of his paternal grandfather) in place of his original surname, Chakmakjian.
+He explained this name change variously that it either reflected the desire to simplify his name because "nobody ever pronounced it right," or that he didn't like the meaning of the name (which translates as "gunsmith"), because "I've always hated anything to do with the military, and so somehow that name always bothered me."
+However, Hovhaness's daughter Jean Nandi states in her book Unconventional Wisdom that "my father's name at the time of my birth was 'Hovaness', pronounced with accent on the first syllable.
 His original name was 'Chakmakjian', but in the 1930s he wanted to get rid of the Armenian connection and so changed his name to an Americanized version of his middle name.
 Some years later, deciding to re-establish his Armenian ties, he changed the spelling to 'Hovhaness', accent on the second syllable; this was the name by which he later became quite famous."
-This changing of name shall be happened at or before 1944, when he first used "Alan Hovhaness" for registration of multiple unpublished works, including "Aravod louso".
+This name change probably took place in or slightly before 1944, when he first used "Alan Hovhaness" to register multiple unpublished works, including "Aravod louso".